Masterfishy/GoGameOfLife/README.md

 ### Why Go

-Because Go is cool, clean, and has pointers.
+Because Go is python with pointers, and I think that's radical.

 ## The Graphics